dzoliana/FoodApp-exercise/README.md

     - using method 'POST' for sending data to backend
     - adding headers so backend understands that we are submitting some data in JSON format
-    - stringifying the order object before passing it as a payload
+    - stringifying takes any standard JS value to convert it to JSON
+      - object with order property which hold a nested object with items and customer property

+- creating new folder hooks with file useHttp.js